raspberrypilearning/servo-to-crumble-using-crumblisers/en/step_1.md

 ![Crumbliser connected to a servo plug](images/crumbliser_to_servo_plug.png)

-Next, connect a crocodile clip between the positive terminal (+) of the Crumbliser to the positive terminal (+) of the Crumble, and from the negative terminal (-) of the Crumbliser to the negative terminal (-) of the Crumble.
+Next, connect a crocodile clip between the positive terminal (+) of the Crumbliser and the positive terminal (+) of the Crumble, and from the negative terminal (-) of the Crumbliser to the negative terminal (-) of the Crumble.

 ![Crumbliser connected to Crumble +ve and -ve](images/crumbliser_to_crumble_power.png)